 This next part divides Scream fans.
 In the one and only dream sequence in the series, Maureen Prescott visits Sidney and I personally like it, but I understand why people don’t.
 The Scream movies have always been based in reality and dream sequences take you out of that.
 However, let’s look at the positives here.
-It’s clear Sidney is dealing with the demons of her mother, so it makes sense Sidney would be having dreams like this.
-Also, the scene is absolutely haunting and Neve Campbell’s performance here is as strong as it’s ever been.
+It’s clear Sidney is dealing with the demons of her mother, so it makes sense Sidney would be having nightmares like this.
+Also, this is coming from the same man who created Nightmare On Elm Street.
+We love the homage.
+Above all else, this scene is absolutely haunting and Neve Campbell’s performance here is as strong as it’s ever been.

 This is the very last time we see Sidney in a good mood until the very end of Scream 3 and it’s so nice to see Sidney smile, isn’t it?
 I just want her to be happy forever and always.
 Why can’t she be a Meg Ryan movie?